 Wonderful weather continues into September in Salt Lake City, and so do outdoor summer concerts (and some indoor ones).
 Relax under the lovely skies or sip a cocktail at a local venue while you enjoy a performance happening around Labor Day weekend.

 With the children off school and adults taking time away from work, Labor Day weekend is a perfect time to visit Salt Lake City's best kid-friendly parks, museums, and attractions.
-Suggested stops include Hogle Zoo, the Natural History Museum of Utah, and Lagoon Amusement Park.
-Also don't miss The Leonardo Museum of Creativity and Innovation, an interactive place where kids can explore science, technology, and art through hands-on exhibits.
+Suggested stops include the city's Hogle Zoo and Lagoon Amusement Park in Farmington, just north of Salt Lake City.

 Fun, free, and healthy, hiking is one of the best Labor Day weekend activities to do as a family.
-You can discover Utah's natural beauty on some of these recommended hikes that are easy and appropriate for both kids and older adults.
+You can discover Utah's natural beauty on some local hikes that range in difficulty, from easy strolls to rigorous trails.
 For instance, a trip through Bell Canyon to the lower reservoir is perfect for beginners, but you'll need to spend all day to get to the upper reservoir.
-If you'd like to experience a great view of the Salt Lake Valley, you can take an easy hike up the Living Room trail, which leads to a ridge overlooking the Red Butte Garden and Arboretum.
+If you'd like to experience a great view of the Salt Lake Valley, you can take an easy hike up the Living Room Trail, which leads to a ridge overlooking the Red Butte Garden and Arboretum.

 Stretch your summer fun this Labor Day weekend and take advantage of the typically sunny, nice weather.
 Salt Lake City in September is 78 degrees Fahrenheit on average, so it would be refreshing to stop at one of the area's pools, water parks, or splash pads.
-Good places to cool off include Cherry Hill, Cowabunga Bay, and Gateway Olympic Fountain, but there are also numerous community pools spread throughout the Salt Lake Valley (and beyond).
-While some hotels will also have indoor or outdoor pools, not all of them will.
-If you want to enjoy a day swimming or lounging, make sure to confirm that your hotel indeed has a pool before booking your room.
+Good places to cool off with kids include Cherry Hill and Cowabunga Bay, but there are also numerous community pools spread throughout the Salt Lake Valley (and beyond).
+Many aquatic parks and pools have put special reservation systems into place for summer 2020, so be sure to check individual attraction webpages to verify park guidelines.

 Nothing is lovelier than a great meal outdoors in good weather, and some of the best restaurants in the Salt Lake City area offer patio dining.
-Bring a book or a friend and relax with some tasty food and drinks at places like Aristo's near the University of Utah, The Dodo in Sugar House, and Gracie's in downtown.
+Bring a book or a friend and relax with some tasty food and drinks at places like the iconic Ruth's Diner, Caffe Niche near the Univesity of Utah, The Dodo in Sugar House, or Gracie's in downtown.
 No matter where you are in the city, you're sure to find a delicious meal you can experience in the fresh Salt Lake City air.

 Pick up some arts and crafts—or fresh produce for your Labor Day barbecue—at one of these notable farmers markets held Fridays, Saturdays, and Sundays around the Salt Lake City area.
-Check out the many markets that make up the Wasatch Front Farmers Market, the environmentally-friendly Park Silly Sunday Market on historic Main Street of Park City, and 9th West Farmers Market at the International Peace Gardens at Jordan Park.
+Check out the many markets that pop up around the city such as the Downtown Farmers Market at Pioneer Park on Saturday, Farm Bureau Farmer's Market at Murray Park on Friday and Saturday, or the 9th West Farmers Market at Jordan Park on Sunday.

 Football season for the University of Utah usually kicks off with a Utes game on the Thursday before the Labor Day weekend.
 The intercollegiate athletics university teams got their name from the Ute tribe of Native Americans.
 Check out the game against Brigham Young at LaVell Edwards Stadium in Provo, an hour south of Salt Lake City.
 One lively area to check out the game—amidst a plethora of restaurants, shops, museums, parks, and other places to have a great time—is in the University neighborhood that houses the University of Utah.